 Meet Bea, a free spirit

-One of the first things I learn about Bea is that she, with her then partner, traveled around the world for 8 years.
-On foot, except when changing continents, she explored our planet.
+One of the first things I learn about Bea is that she, with her then partner, travelled around the world for 8 years.
+On foot (!), except when changing continents, she explored our planet.
 Europe, the Middle East.
 Morocco, Australia, India, and Asia, just to name a few.
 Her life’s possessions in her backpack.
 No cell phone or any other means of communication, nothing but the things she truly needed: some clothes, a tent, and cooking materials.
 Gathering food, water, making fire, living in and with nature.
 A young woman in her twenties, this period of her life defined her.
 It provided her with a sense of freedom, liberation, and boundless potential.
 But also faith, a deep knowing that she will always be provided for.

 Bea, the artist

 Bea is not one to wait for inspiration.
 An experimental starter, a white canvas is all she needs.
 With messages like Open Mind and Open Heart, it is necessary that Bea’s paintings start with free-flowing expression, without restrictions; creating endless possibilities.
-Channeling her intuition, constantly moving around the painting, Bea becomes one with it.
+Channelling her intuition, constantly moving around the painting, Bea becomes one with it.
 This very important phase has to take its time because making a decision provides direction and a certain focus; it limits your freedom.
 “Even determining which side is up limits me”, Bea says, “that is already a fixed situation.
 Sometimes it is necessary to still be able to turn it upside-down.
 It is why I work on the ground for as long as the painting needs it; so I can walk around freely.”

 Coming in, stepping back.
 Brush, spray, drip, cloth.
 Constantly changing from darker, to lighter and back again; layering, creating depth.
 When finally a message takes shape, it is time to slow down and start the next phase, one with more structure.
 “When I think a painting is done, I put it aside, facing the wall.
 After a while, days, weeks, I turn it around.”
 She might surprise herself, she says: “Did I make that?”
 Bea looks at me with a big smile.
 “Other times, I will have to go back to it.
 Overpaint.
 The ritual starts, again.
 Until I think it is done, again.”